 The fluff is present due to the two-layered coats.
 So, if you want the former to stick around, you must keep the latter in good, healthy condition.
 With the right tools to tackle the mass of hair and some patience, grooming becomes simpler.

 - Start by gathering those tools.
 A slicker brush will be great for the removal of matted hair.
 But it won’t detangle.
-For that, get a pin brush.
-Slide it through the double coat.
+Get a pin brush and slide it through the double coat.
 Fluff the coif with a comb to finish the task.

 - The fluffier the coat, the more serious maintenance it will require.
-Most pooches on this list will benefit from a daily brushing.
-That will prevent the hair from becoming matted and it will reduce how much of it ends up on the rug.
+Most dogs on this list will benefit from daily brushing.
+That will prevent the hair from becoming matted, and it will reduce how much of it ends up on the rug.

 - Prime locations for annoying mats include behind the ears, on the hind legs, and under the arms.
 Comb with a slicker brush to remove.

-- Ask the vet how often to give your pooch a bath.
-They will also know which shampoo will suit the coat and skin type of your canine.
+- Ask the vet how often to bathe them.
+They will also know which shampoo will suit the coat and skin type of your dog.
 Baths get rid of skin dander and extra hair.

-- After a bath, take a wide-toothed comb to your furball’s coat.
+- After a bath, take a wide-toothed comb to your dog’s coat.
 They will come out looking extra fluffy because of it.

 7 Most Affectionate Loving Large Dog Breeds Dogs 101

 Does your fluffy-dog-love know no bounds?
 Do you still find them cute when others would think their massive forms to be intimidating?
-Just like other pooches, these big galoots need to be doted on.
+Just like other pups, these big galoots like affection.
 Cuddle up with them and hug them as often as you can!